 Potato and leek is a classic combination.
-In France they’re cooked together, puréed, passed through a sieve and mixed with cream to make vichyssoises, a classic cold soup.
-This vegetarian cock-a-leekie is a more rustic version without cream, you can purée it as finely as you like, but I prefer it with some texture.
-I add prunes to echo the flavour of a classic Scottish cock-a-leekie, but they’re optional.
-Soft white rolls, such as Scottish baps (see video), make the perfect accompaniment.
-Any leftover soup freezes well.
-Soup and Sherry is another classic combo and I enjoy a glass of La Jaca Manzanilla from Álvaro Domecq alongside this potato & leek soup with prunes.
+In France they’re cooked together, puréed, passed through a sieve and mixed with cream to make vichyssoise, a traditional cold soup.
+This vegetarian cock-a-leekie is a more rustic version without cream, you can purée it as finely as you like but I prefer some texture.
+I add prunes to echo the flavour of Scottish cock-a-leekie soup, and you could add shredded chicken and chicken stock for a classic version of one of Scotland’s favourite soups.
+Soft white rolls, such as baps, make the perfect accompaniment (see video below) and any leftover soup freezes well.
+Soup and Sherry is another classic combo and I enjoy a glass of La Jaca Manzanilla from Álvaro Domecq alongside this potato and leek soup.

 Serves 4–6 as a starter